Frequently Asked Questions

 Q: How do I schedule an appointment with Dr. Patrick Melese?

-When you have read through this website, educated yourself about our policies, what to expect and fee structure and are ready to book your appointment, please submit a Request For Appointment Form.
+When you have read through this website, educated yourself about our policies, what to expect and fee structure and are ready to book your appointment, you can also submit a Request For Appointment Form if you wish..

 Q: I do not live close to the Veterinary Behavior Consultants office.
 What are my options?

 A: If you are not in our Southern California referral region or cannot come to our office please contact an applied animal behaviorist or veterinary behaviorist in your area since we are not able to initiate new cases with a telephone consultation.
 You can find a list of credentialed professionals at DACVB website for board-certified veterinary behaviorists or CAAB website for mostly non-veterinarian professional applied animal behaviorists.
 If none of these are available in your area, or you want further options you can look for a general practice veterinarian that has a special interest in seeing behavior problems that are member of the American Veterinary Society for Animal Behavior (not a credentialing or certifying organization with membership open to any veterinarian that joins and pays dues) at AVSAB.

 If you are not able to avail yourself of professional services to help diagnose and treat your pet, you can always consult your primary veterinarian or try “self-help,” which is not suggested for cases that involve aggression.